sketch-hq/SketchAPI/docs/pages/file-format.md

 ### **`meta.json`**

 Contains metadata about the document itself (a list of pages and artboards, Sketch version used to save the file, fonts used…).
-It's equivalent to the output you'd get from running `sketchtool metadata` on the file.
+It’s equivalent to the output you’d get from running `sketchtool metadata` on the file.

 ### **`document.json`**